 For more info about how to update the UPN in this case, see the following Microsoft Knowledge Base article:

-User name of users in your organizational account such as Office 365, Windows Azure, or Windows Intune don't match the on-premises UPN
+User names in Office 365, Azure, or Intune don't match the on-premises UPN or alternate login ID

 Still need help?
 Go to the Office 365 Community